nestybox/sysbox/docs/troubleshoot.md

 # Passing debug flags to Sysvisor from Docker

-sysvisor-runc takes several debug flags in its command line.
-When invoking sysvisor-runc via Docker, these options can be passed down from Docker to sysvisor-runc by adding the `runtimeArgs` clause in the `/etc/docker/daemon.json` file.
+sysbox-runc takes several debug flags in its command line.
+When invoking sysbox-runc via Docker, these options can be passed down from Docker to sysbox-runc by adding the `runtimeArgs` clause in the `/etc/docker/daemon.json` file.

 For example, to disable strict checking for kernel version